pablodecm/phd_thesis/src/102_chapter_2.md

 gas from a hydrogen $\textrm{H}_2$ bottle.
 Those protons are then injected into to a linear accelerator, named LINAC2, which boosts them to an energy of 50 MeV.
-The next step of acceleration occurs at the Proton Synchrotron Booster (PSB), which receives beams splitted from the LINAC2 beam line and increases their energy to 1.4 GeV using four superimposed synchroton rings.
-Promply after, the Proton Synchrotron (PS) further splits and boosts the energy of proton bunches to 25 GeV.
+The next step of acceleration occurs at the Proton Synchrotron Booster (PSB), which receives beams split from the LINAC2 beam line and increases their energy to 1.4 GeV using four superimposed synchrotron rings.
+Promptly after, the Proton Synchrotron (PS) further splits and boosts the energy of proton bunches to 25 GeV.
 The penultimate step of the chain is the Super Proton Synchrotron (SPS) which accelerates the proton bunches to 450 GeV and injects them in opposite